RieLoveChan/UniversalTwitterDownloader/README.md

 - Users responsible for copyright compliance
 - Recommended for personal use and fair use cases

-## 🔄 Upgrade Path
-If you were using the original hardcoded version:
-1. Download `download_media_flexible.py`
-2. Run it instead of the original script
-3. Enter the same account when prompted
-4. All existing functionality preserved with added flexibility

-This enhanced version transforms the tool from a single-purpose downloader into a universal Twitter media archival solution!
+## The universal Twitter media archival solution!